code-kern-ai/refinery-sample-projects/README.md

 filtered_df["label"] = filtered_df.apply(combine_labels, axis=1)
 ```

-Now we just split this into a train and validation set and save them as a json for Quaterion later.
+To finish the pre-processing, we just split this into a train and validation set and save them as a json for Quaterion later.
 ```python
 filtered_df_val = filtered_df[["Title", "Description", "label"]].iloc[-2500:]
 filtered_df_train = filtered_df[["Title", "Description", "label"]].iloc[:-2500]